-First Offense One to ten days out-of-school suspension; possible recommendation for QUEST school or expulsion
+First Offense One to ten days out-of-school suspension; possible recommendation for QUEST school or expulsion.
+Law enforcement will be contacted.

 Gangs

 Gang related activity will not be tolerated.
 Symbols of gang membership are expressly prohibited (i.e., clothing that symbolizes association, rituals associated with, or activities by an identified group of students).